syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ![space between the Connectors end point and the object](Connector_images/ConnectorPadding.PNG)

-For Sample, please refer to [Decorator](http://www.syncfusion.com/downloads/support/directtrac/153031/ze/DecoratorConnector13218237891750721589 "Decorator")
+For sample, refer to [Decorator](http://www.syncfusion.com/downloads/support/directtrac/153031/ze/DecoratorConnector13218237891750721589 "Decorator")

 ## Bridging

-Line Bridging creates a bridge for lines to smartly cross over other lines, at points of interaction.
-When two lines Connectors meet each other, the line with higher z-order (upper one) draws an arc over the underlying Connector.
-Bridging can be enabled/disabled either with the `Constraints` property of Connector or with `GraphConstraints`.
+Line bridging creates a bridge for lines to smartly cross over other lines, at points of interaction.
+When two lines connectors meet each other, the line with higher z-order (upper one) draws an arc over the underlying connector.
+Bridging can be enabled or disabled either with the `Constraints` property of Connector or with `GraphConstraints`.

 {% tabs %}
 {% highlight xaml %}